Dems push Biden climate, health priorities toward Senate OK

 Other GOP amendments would have required more gas and oil leasing on federal lands and blocked a renewal of a fee on oil that helps finance toxic waste cleanups.
 All were rejected on party-line votes.
 Republicans accused Democrats of being soft on border security and opening the door to higher energy and gas costs.

-Before debate began Saturday, the bill’s prescription drug price curbs were diluted by the Senate’s non-partisan parliamentarian.
-Elizabeth MacDonough, who referees questions about the chamber’s procedures, said a provision should fall that would impose costly penalties on drugmakers whose price increases for private insurers exceed inflation.
+Before debate began Saturday, the bill’s prescription drug price curbs were diluted by the Senate’s nonpartisan parliamentarian.
+Elizabeth MacDonough, who referees questions about the chamber’s procedures, said a provision should fall that would impose costly penalties on drug makers whose price increases for private insurers exceed inflation.

-It was the bill’s chief protection for the 180 million people with private health coverage through work or that they purchase themselves.
-Under special procedures that will let Democrats pass their bill by simple majority without the usual 60 vote margin, its provisions must be focused more on policy than dollar-and-cents budget changes.
+It was the bill’s chief protection for the 180 million people with private health coverage they get through work or purchase themselves.
+Under special procedures that will let Democrats pass their bill by simple majority without the usual 60-vote margin, its provisions must be focused more on dollar-and-cents budget numbers than policy changes.

 But the thrust of their pharmaceutical price language remained.
-That included letting Medicare negotiate what it pays for drugs for its 64 million elderly recipients, penalizing manufacturers for exceeding inflation for drugs sold to Medicare and limiting beneficiaries out-of-pocket drug costs to $2,000 annually.
+That included letting Medicare negotiate what it pays for drugs for its 64 million elderly recipients, penalizing manufacturers for exceeding inflation for pharmaceuticals sold to Medicare and limiting beneficiaries out-of-pocket drug costs to $2,000 annually.

-The bill also caps patients’ costs for insulin, the diabetes medication, at $35 monthly.
+The bill also caps patients’ costs for insulin, the expensive diabetes medication, at $35 monthly.

 The measure’s final costs were being recalculated to reflect late changes, but overall it would raise more than $700 billion over a decade.
-The funding would come from a 15% minimum tax on a handful of corporations with yearly profits above $1 billion; a 1% tax on companies that repurchase their own stock, beefed up IRS tax collections and government savings from lower drug costs.
+The money would come from a 15% minimum tax on a handful of corporations with yearly profits above $1 billion, a 1% tax on companies that repurchase their own stock, bolstered IRS tax collections and government savings from lower drug costs.

 Sinema forced Democrats to drop a plan to prevent wealthy hedge fund managers from paying less than individual income tax rates for their earnings.
-She also joined with other Western senators to win $4 billion to combat the region’s horrific drought.
+She also joined with other Western senators to win $4 billion to combat the region’s drought.

-It was on the energy and environment side that Democrats’ compromise was most evident between progressives and Manchin, a champion of fossil fuels and his state’s coal industry.
+It was on the energy and environment side that compromise was most evident between progressives and Manchin, a champion of fossil fuels and his state’s coal industry.

-Efforts fostering clean energy would be strengthened with tax credits for buying electric vehicles and manufacturing solar panels and wind turbines.
+Clean energy would be fostered with tax credits for buying electric vehicles and manufacturing solar panels and wind turbines.
 There would be home energy rebates, funds for constructing factories building clean energy technology and money to promote climate-friendly farm practices and reduce pollution in minority communities.

 Manchin won billions to help power plants lower carbon emissions plus language requiring more government auctions for oil drilling on federal land and waters.
 Party leaders also promised to push separate legislation this fall to accelerate permits for energy projects, which Manchin wants to include a nearly completed natural gas pipeline in his state.